shresthasriv/task-tracker/README.md

 - **CSS3** - Custom styling with gradients and animations
 - **localStorage API** - Data persistence
 - **Create React App** - Project setup and build tools

-## 📱 Responsive Design
-The application is fully responsive and works seamlessly on:
-- 💻 Desktop (1200px+)
-- 📱 Tablet (768px - 1199px)
-- 📱 Mobile (320px - 767px)

 ## 🔗 Live Demo
 [Link to deployed application will be added here]